opencast/opencast/docs/guides/developer/docs/development-environment.md

 To enable the connection of a remote debugger you have to export the debugging options in the Shell where you will start your Opencast server:

 `export DEFAULT_JAVA_DEBUG_OPTS='-Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=5005'`

+As a shortcut thisis also done if you start Opencast with

+`bin/start-opencast debug`

 You now can connect the remote debugger of your IDE on port `5005`.